CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

 Carrigan.SqlTools is a .NET library that simplifies SQL generation for **Microsoft SQL Server**, while still giving you control when you need it.

-It automatically generates `SELECT`, `INSERT`, `UPDATE`, and `DELETE` statements using reflection. **Carrigan.Core** provides interfaces and property attributes to integrate your custom field-level encryption, and Carrigan.SqlTools adds a safe, object-oriented API for building more advanced queries.
+It automatically generates `SELECT`, `INSERT`, `UPDATE`, and `DELETE` statements using reflection. **Carrigan.Core** provides interfaces and property attributes to integrate your custom property-level encryption, and Carrigan.SqlTools adds a safe, object-oriented API for building more advanced queries.

-A companion library, **Carrigan.SqlTools.SqlServer**, extends functionality by wrapping ADO.NET to execute generated queries, map rows to objects, and handle decryption of encrypted fields.
+A companion library, **Carrigan.SqlTools.SqlServer**, extends functionality by wrapping ADO.NET to execute generated queries, map rows to objects, and handle decryption of encrypted properties.

 ---